Sylvia Plath: Letters and journals

 Heavily abridged versions of Plath's letters to her family, mainly to her mother and brother, were published in 1975, edited and selected by her mother Aurelia Plath.
 The collection Letters Home: Correspondence 1950–1963 came out partly in response to the strong public reaction to the publication of The Bell Jar in America.

+Plath's most frequent correspondent was her mother, who received 230 letters.
+There are spaces and gaps in Plath's communication with people; for example, when Plath lived in Northampton and Boston, communication was made frequently by telephone.
+Most of her letters have been published in a two-volume edition, including her conversations with friends, teachers, and editors, as well as controversial letters to her therapist.

-In 2017 and 2018, two new volumes of letters, The Letters of Sylvia Plath Volume I: 1940-1956 and The Letters of Sylvia Plath Volume II: 1956-1963, edited by Peter K. Steinberg and Karen V. Kukil, were published by Faber.
-With more than 2.500 pages, both volumes contain complete and unabridged letters to her family, friends, mentors and teachers, ex-boyfriends and to Ted Hughes.
+In 2017 and 2018, two new volumes of letters, The Letters of Sylvia Plath Volume I: 1940–1956 and The Letters of Sylvia Plath Volume II: 1956–1963, edited by Peter K. Steinberg and Karen V. Kukil, were published by Faber.
+With more than 2,500 pages, both volumes contain complete and unabridged letters to her family, friends, mentors and teachers, ex-boyfriends and to Ted Hughes.

 Plath started writing in her diary on January 1, 1944, at the age of 11 and continued until her death by suicide in February 1963.
 Her early diaries remain unpublished and are currently at Indiana University Bloomington.
 Her adult diaries, starting from her first year at Smith College in 1950, were published in 1982 as The Journals of Sylvia Plath, edited by Frances McCullough, with Ted Hughes as consulting editor.
 In 1982, when Smith College acquired Plath's remaining journals, Hughes sealed two of them until February 11, 2013, the 50th anniversary of Plath's death.

 During the last years of his life, Hughes began working on a fuller publication of Plath's journals.
 In 1998, shortly before his death, he unsealed the two journals, and passed the project onto his children by Plath, Frieda and Nicholas, who passed it on to Karen V. Kukil, who finished her editing in December 1999.
 In 2000 Anchor Books published The Unabridged Journals of Sylvia Plath.
 More than half of the new volume contained newly released material; the American author Joyce Carol Oates hailed the publication as a "genuine literary event".
 Hughes faced criticism for his role in handling the journals: He claims to have destroyed Plath's last journal, which contained entries from the winter of 1962 up to her death.
 In the foreword of the 1982 version, he writes "I destroyed [the last of her journals] because I did not want her children to have to read it (in those days I regarded forgetfulness as an essential part of survival)."